Application Swimming pools

 zwembad

-Ventilation requirements with fresh outside air
+Ventilation requirement with fresh outside air

 Humidity